 The film is rather sympathetic to her, which is where the two films heavily differ.
 However, both lead to one same inescapable conclusion, each set of characters get caught and found to be the criminals they are; they are condemned, as they should be.
 When this moment comes for Destiny and Ramona, they fall forever away from grace, and into far less lavish lives, just as Henry Hill did.

-Constance Wu shines as Destiny, she is the least trustworthy of narrators just as she should be, and her evolving arrogance to become so untrustworthy comes across great on screen.
+Constance Wu shines as Destiny, she is the least trustworthy of narrators just as she should be, and her evolving arrogance forming to make her so untrustworthy comes across great on screen.
 But it truly is Lopez who steals the show with an utter powerhouse performance.
 In Hustlers, everything comes back to Ramona, from the beginning of their little gang to its bitter end on account of her trusting the wrong person, Ramona is all-encompassing, and so is Lopez.

 Hustlers is a thoroughly entertaining view of crime in a post GFC era ruled by desperation.
 Come the credits all are depicted as the criminals they are, even if sometimes it feels as though the film didn’t want to.